judelotus/judesworkshop/README.md

 # judesworkshop 2024
 Made by @judelotus

-⚠️ You are in the repository website
-This repository is made for the website:
+⚠️ You are in the repository website.
+This is used for hosting. ⚠️